PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: System Architecture

+In this section, we first give an overview of system components in \emph{PoseCoach}.
+Then we introduce the data in Sect.~\ref{ssec:mappings} and the customizable data analysis model in Sect.~\ref{sec:method}.

-\section{System Overview}
+\subsection{System Overview}

-We design our system {\em VCoach} based on the aforementioned requirements.
+We design our system \emph{PoseCoach} based on the aforementioned requirements.
 Since we target novice users, the overall system workflow follows the ``overview first, details-on-demand'' principle~\cite{shneiderman:2003:EHI}.
 Users input videos and preview suggestions through the user interface (\autoref{fig:interface}).
-The input to our system contains two videos (\autoref{fig:interface}(a)): a sample running video to be analyzed, and an exemplar running video for comparison (\textbf{R1}).
+The input to our system contains two videos (\autoref{fig:interface}(a)): a user video to be analyzed, and a reference running video for comparison (\textbf{R1}).
 Upon loading the two videos, our system automatically processes the videos to reconstruct 3D human poses, normalizes the motions (\textbf{R2}), and segments the videos into running cycles.
-Our system then performs the pose analysis by aligning the sample and exemplar running pose sequences based on 3D pose similarity, and retrieves the pre-defined key attributes to conduct comparisons (\textbf{R1}).
+Our system then performs the pose analysis by aligning the running pose sequences in the user and the reference videos based on 3D pose similarity, and retrieves the pre-defined key attributes to conduct comparisons.
 The suggestions for correction are generated based on the part-based differences from the comparison (\textbf{R3}), and directly reflect on a timeline tailored for running pose sequences (\autoref{fig:interface}(c)).
 Those attributes that require improvement are represented with glyphs.
 By clicking on each glyph on the timeline (\textbf{R4}), a detailed instruction for improving the corresponding attribute is shown as a short 3D animation of a body part on a human model in the suggestion preview window (\autoref{fig:interface}(d)).
 Users can rotate the body model to navigate through viewpoints for better perception (\textbf{R4}).

 For other pose attributes that are not embedded in our system as pre-defined attributes, the users can interactively label (\textbf{R4}) on a 3D body model via the query editor (\autoref{fig:interface}(e)).
 The labeled attributes will then be retrieved and analyzed from the videos in the same way as the pre-defined attributes.
-Our system contains five modules, as shown in \autoref{fig:architecture}.
+Figure~\ref{fig:architecture} shows the five modules of our system.